 Gay Miami: Hotels & Where to Stay

 The hub of all gay life in Miami is in South Beach, near 12th Street and Ocean Drive.
 This is where most gay bars and the Miami gay beach is located.
-My recommendation is to stay near this area.
+I recommend staying near this area.
 You’ll likely be satisfied staying within a 15-minute walking distance to it.